Skip to main content

 The U.S. Transnational and High-Tech Crime Global Law Enforcement Network (GLEN) program is the result of a partnership between the U.S. Department of State, Bureau of International Narcotics and Law Enforcement Affairs (DOS/INL) and the U.S. Department of Justice, Computer Crime and Intellectual Property Section (DOJ/CCIPS) and Office of Overseas Prosecutorial Development, Assistance and Training (DOJ/OPDAT).

-The GLEN is a worldwide law enforcement network of International Computer Hacking and Intellectual Property (ICHIP) Attorney Advisors, a computer forensics analyst (Global Cyber Forensics Advisor or GCFA), and federal law enforcement, who promote international cooperation and provide technical assistance to foreign law enforcement, prosecutorial, and judicial partners in order to combat intellectual property and cybercrime activity, as well as to assist in the collection and use of electronic evidence to combat all types of crime, including transnational organized crime (TOC).
-The objective of the GLEN is to protect Americans from criminal threats emanating from abroad by delivering targeted technical assistance to encourage both immediate assistance as well as long-term institutional change.
-This technical assistance includes workshops, legislative review, skills development, and promoting institutional reform, such as the formation of specialized units to address these criminal threats.
-Key goals include promoting accession to the Budapest Convention on Cybercrime and encouraging effective use of existing tools such as the U.N.
+The GLEN is a worldwide law enforcement network of International Computer Hacking and Intellectual Property (ICHIP) Attorney Advisors and a computer forensic analyst (Global Cyber Forensics Advisor or GCFA) who promote international cooperation and deliver case-based mentoring and technical assistance to foreign law enforcement, prosecutorial, and judicial partners in order to combat intellectual property and cybercrime activity, as well as to assist in the collection and use of electronic evidence to combat all types of crime, including transnational organized crime (TOC).
+In support of America First priorities, the goal of the GLEN is to protect Americans from criminal threats emanating from abroad by delivering targeted guidance, resulting in both near-term engagement in investigations and prosecutions as well as long-term change in foreign partner countries’ capacity to initiate and cooperate on cases that affect American consumers and businesses.
+Priorities include promoting accession to the Budapest Convention on Cybercrime and encouraging effective use of existing tools such as the U.N.
 Convention Against Transnational Organized Crime and the G7 24/7 Network.

 Current Status

 The ICHIP program began in 2006 with a single IP-focused attorney.
-Since that time, funding has increased to include 13 Attorney Advisors; one GCFA; and two Agent Advisors, managed by the Department of Homeland Security National Intellectual Property Rights Coordination Center.
-Each member of the GLEN has access to funds to deliver regional technical assistance workshops.
+Since that time, funding has increased to include 12 Attorney Advisors and one GCFA.
+Each member of the GLEN has access to funds to deliver case-based mentoring and technical assistance workshops.
 The GLEN consists of:

-• One GCFA who specializes in digital forensics technical assistance; and
+• One GCFA who specializes in digital forensics training.